ward/run/_drafts/2019-04-28-antwerp-10-miles.md

 For reference, the pace to aim for is 3:43.6 per km.

+## Course Details

+The first 2 km are pretty much flat.
+After that you turn onto a highway, which means climbing up its ramp.
+After that first climb you get a brief respite as you descend into the Kennedytunnel under the Schelde river.
+Of course, that also means climbing back out of it.
+After emerging on the other side of the river, you take the ramp off the highway.
+This one sends you through another quick tunnel.
+After climbing back out, you get a nice π turn to really slow you down.
+This all covers the first 7ish km of the race.

+Next up you run towards the older parts of the city.
+The streets get a bit more narrow, there are some more turns, but it is all flat.
+Main downside: a decent amount of cobble sections.
+I lost track of how much exactly.
+Cobbles suck though.

+After 13 km, you have left the old city behind you, make another π turn and almost immediately head into the Waaslandtunnel back to the other side of the Schelde river.
+A long tunnel, 2.1 km with about 1.8 km of covered area.
+Half of it is heading down to 37 metre below sea level, the other half is climbing back out.
+About 4% each way.
+When you leave the tunnel, you are 15.1 km into the race.
+One final π turn puts you on the final 500 some metre.

 ## Pre Race Agony

 My sleep was largely OK in the final days leading up to the race.
 On the day